dobin/ace-firefist/README.md

 # ACE Fire Fist

 Attack Chain Emulator.
-Like pwntools, but for initial execution.
-Like AtomicRedTeam, but the components are freely combinable.
+Like pwntools, but for initial access and executino.
+Like AtomicRedTeam, but the components can be freely combined.

-It can generate artefacts to implement Techniques in recipes.
+It can generate artefacts to implement techniques in recipes.
+Recipes use Makers, which can be freely combined to perform complex multi-stage attack chains.

 Makers:
 * makePowershell*